lab596/civiform/Dev-guide-&-standards.md

 - be fewer and larger, covering major features of the application
 - only create state in the database by interacting with the UI (e.g. when testing the applicant experience for answering of a certain type, first login as an admin, create a question and a program with that question)
 - encapsulate UI interaction details into [page object classes](https://playwright.dev/docs/pom/)
+- as much as is practical navigate using the UI and not by directly referencing URL paths

 ### Controller tests